opendistro/for-elasticsearch-docs/docs/sql/odbc.md

 1. Choose **ODBC Drivers** tab.
 1. Choose **Add a Driver** and fill in the following details:
-   - **Description of the Driver**: Enter the driver name that you used for the ODBC connection (for example, ODFE SQL ODBC Driver).
+   - **Description of the Driver**: Enter the driver name that you used for the ODBC connection (for example, Open Distro SQL ODBC Driver).
    - **Driver File Name**: Enter the path to the driver file (default: `<driver-install-dir>/bin/libodfesqlodbc.dylib`).
    - **Setup File Name**: Enter the path to the setup file (default: `<driver-install-dir>/bin/libodfesqlodbc.dylib`).